Harsha754-ml/ATSAnalyzer/README.md

 ## About

 The **ATS Resume Comparator System** is a full-stack web application that helps students improve their resumes by comparing them against ATS-friendly templates.
-Admins upload an ideal resume template (containing the ideal structure and required keywords), and students can upload their resumes to receive:
+Admins upload an ideal resume template (containing the ideal structure and required keywords), and students can upload their resumes to receive: shreays

 - **Match Percentage** - How closely their resume aligns with the template
 - **Missing Skills** - Key skills/keywords they're lacking